 How to set a goal

-A great methodology for goal-setting in our coaching sessions is SMART goals.
+A great methodology for goal-setting in our coaching sessions is SMART goals, and using a template is an excellent way to define them.
 Remember that a crucial difference between goals and dreams is that goals are actionable and measurable.
 To set up an effective and measurable goal, make it SMART:

 - Specific: Understand the scope of what we want to achieve.
 Ask the following questions: